top of page

 • LA Blade’s Desert Visibility Award

-In addition, Ron has been named to the Desert Charities News Men in Philanthropy, recognized as Person of the Year by the Consolidated Association of Pride, and being honored by the Comunidad Orgullo GLBT Tijuana as International Friend of the Year.
+In addition, Ron has been named to the Desert Charities News Men in Philanthropy, recognized as Person of the Year by the Consolidated Association of Pride, and honored by the Comunidad Orgullo GLBT Tijuana as International Friend of the Year.

 Recognized in the Community